-\textbf{Generalization of quantum models.} The Lipschitz bound~\eqref{eq:thm_lipschitz} not only influences robustness but also has a crucial impact on generalization properties of the quantum model $f_{\Theta}$.
+The Lipschitz bound~\eqref{eq:thm_lipschitz} not only influences robustness but also has a crucial impact on generalization properties of the quantum model $f_{\Theta}$.
 Intuitively, a smaller Lipschitz bound implies a smaller variability of $f_{\Theta}$ and, therefore, reduces the risk of overfitting.
 This intuition is made formal via the following generalization bound.